Interdisciplinary Certificate in University Teaching

 Graduate students interested in the Certificate should submit a formal application as soon as they have formulated plans for pursuing the Certificate.
 The application should include a letter of support from a faculty member who will serve as a mentor during the student’s pursuit of the Certificate.
 Although it is desirable that this individual be a member of the graduate student’s advisory committee, this is not required.
 The mentor may be an individual in the student’s department, a Teaching Academy member, or a faculty member teaching one of the courses accepted as part of the Certificate.

 In addition to the application, students should submit a plan of study for approval by the Certificate director.
 This plan of study should be submitted as early as possible after the student has decided to pursue the Certificate.
-Both Judy Milton, Certificate director (email@example.com) and Paul Quick, Center for Teaching and Learning (firstname.lastname@example.org) are more than willing to assist the student in developing the plan of study.
+Judy Milton, Certificate director (firstname.lastname@example.org) is more than willing to assist the student in developing the plan of study.

 Graduate students enrolled in the program will satisfy the following minimum requirements: